-Juggling life, slinging code, building teams
+Juggling life, slinging code, building products

 Below is a picture of me taken a few years ago.